 For the 2011 model year, the Dodge Grand Caravan continued to resonate with families on the go, more than 25 years after the minivan first rolled out of showrooms.
-Chrysler's new owner Fiat gave it a new interior with much nicer finishes than that of the 2008-2010 models, plus a new 283-horsepower V-6 coupled to a six-speed automatic--which became the only powertrain.
+Chrysler's new owner Fiat gave it a new interior with much nicer finishes than that of the 2008-2010 models, plus a new 283-horsepower V-6 coupled to a six-speed automatic—which became the only powertrain.
 Safety features and flexible seating continued to lead the class of minivans, and it was awarded almost perfect crash-test scores.
-Mild handling and sheetmetal updates were less dramatic.
-Fuel economy approached best in class, at 17/25 mpg.
+Mild handling and sheet metal updates were less dramatic.
+Fuel economy approached best in class, at 17 mpg city, 25 mpg highway.

 Through the 2012 model year, Chrysler built a version of the Dodge minivan for VW, which sold it as the Routan.
+The Routan was basically a rebadged Grand Caravan with mid-level equipment but no Stow n' Go second-row seating.
 It's since been discontinued.